btgehr01/Sports_Saftey/README.txt

 Open a terminal within VSCode by clicking Terminal, New terminal

+run "npm install" to install all dependencies, if this fails, delete the node_modules folder and run "npm install"

 The Project can be hosted locally on http://localhost:3000/

 To start the project, change directories (cd) into the project's base folder via the terminal (sports_saftey),